What is a Green Card? Benefits, Types and Eligibility

 - Diversity Lottery Green Card

-- Longtime-Resident Green Card
+- Long-term Resident (Registry-based) Green Card

-- Other Green Cards
+- Other Special Category Green Cards